-The purpose of marble sealers is to protect your marble surface from spills and soiling.
-A properly sealed marble floor, marble counter top or marble shower last longer and is much easier to clean.
+The purpose of marble sealers is to protect your marble surface from spills, soiling, and staining.
+A properly sealed marble floor, marble countertop, or marble shower last longer and is much easier to clean.

 Marble needs to be sealed for its protection and to keep unwanted elements from settling into the surface, but some marbles will absorb very little sealer.
 For that reason, it is best to obtain a professional opinion as to what should be done with any marble surface.

-Here are some are some of the main concerns when sealing marble.
+Here are some of the main concerns when sealing marble.